-Students will be given Instructions for creating an account and entering data in separate messaging.
+Students will be given instructions for creating an account and entering data in separate messaging.

-The Platinum Planner license fee is paid by the program.
+The Platinum Planner license fee will be paid by the student.

 ELECTRONIC REQUIREMENTS & Other Supplies

 All classes are planned to be conducted face to face (F2F), however, all must be prepared and equipped to transition to remote learning if that becomes necessary.